cr-norris/karma-bird-house/_spaces/work.md

 * Kitchen space with open seating
 * Indoor and outdoor bike parking
 * Showers and locker rooms
+* Color copier and printer

-There are number of additional options to different needs including:
+There are number of additional options, including:

 * On-site parking
 * Office cleaning
-* Color copier and printer
 * Rooftop space access

 There are a few spaces currently available, but in case we don't have exactly what you're looking for we maintain a wait-list and notify people based on availabilities and needs.
 Please contact Giovanna for more info on how to sign up.